 The Family Glitch Fix

 Many families have one spouse whose employer offers group health insurance.
-The cost to cover the employee is minimal…but the cost to cover the rest of the family is astronomical!
-The family seeks a lower cost health insurance plan for dependents elsewhere…maybe a ACA Marketplace health insurance plan with tax credits to lower the cost will work?
+The cost to the employee for their coverage is minimal…but the cost to cover the rest of the family is astronomical!
+The family seeks a lower cost health insurance plan for dependents elsewhere…maybe an ACA Marketplace health insurance plan with tax credits to lower the cost will work?

-And then they run into the dreaded “family glitch”…because the spouse has an available employer-sponsored health insurance plan for dependents….the family is not eligible for the tax credits to make the coverage more affordable.
+In the past they would run into the dreaded “family glitch”…because the spouse had an available employer-sponsored health insurance plan for dependents….the family (spouse and/or dependent children) was not eligible for the tax credits to make the coverage more affordable.

 How the Family Glitch Fix Can Help Your Family (In “Plain Speak”)

 Are you covering your spouse and children on your employer’s group health insurance plan, and paying a lot of money to do so?
-We suggest researching if you would benefit from the new 2023 “Family Glitch” rule fix (contact Chip if you would like help, he is calculating for families, then suggesting 2023 best plan designs).
-Here are 3 steps to take advantage of the Family Glitch rule fix:
+We suggest researching if you would benefit from the “Family Glitch” rule fix (contact Chip if you would like help, he can calculate the details for your family, then suggest best plan designs).
+Here are 3 steps to take advantage of the Family Glitch Fix rule:

-Step 1: Calculate if the Cost of Employer-Sponsored Health Insurance is over 8.39% of Your Family’s Income
+Step 1: Calculate to See if the Cost of Employer-Sponsored Health Insurance is over 9.02% of Your Family’s Income

 What would it cost for the spouse with health insurance through work to cover themselves and their dependents under the plan?

-Is that monthly amount to pay for the health insurance…is that amount over or under 8.39% of your family’s monthly income? (count both spouses’ income)
+That monthly amount you would pay for the employer-sponsored health insurance…is that amount over or under 9.02% of your family’s monthly income? (count both spouses’ income, if any)

-If under…there is not so good news.
+If under 9.02%…there is not so good news.
 Your dependents can still buy health insurance through the Marketplace, but they do not qualify for the tax credits.

-If over….great news!
+If over 9.02%….great news!
 You can buy Marketplace health insurance with tax credits to lower the premium cost for your dependents.

 (this can be confusing…Chip will be happy to compute the math for you and explain)

-Step 2: If Your Income is Under the 8.39% Income Threshold, Choose ACA Marketplace Health Insurance with Tax Credits to Lower the Cost
+Step 2: If Your Income is Under the 9.02% of Income Threshold, Choose ACA Marketplace Health Insurance with Tax Credits to Lower the Cost

-If the calculation of the cost of the employer-sponsored health insurance premium for the family is more than 9.12% of your family’s monthly income then you can choose an individual health insurance plan for your dependents (spouse and children), in either the AEP or SEP periods.
+If the calculation of the cost of the employer-sponsored health insurance premium for the family is more than 9.02% of your family’s monthly income then you can choose an individual health insurance plan for your dependents (spouse and children), in either the AEP or SEP enrollment periods.

 -AEP or “open enrollment period “(Nov.
 1 -Dec.
 15 to begin coverage January 1)